xquercus/load-balanced-scheduler/README.md

 Cards with small intervals will be load balanced over a narrow range.
 For example, cards with an interval of 3 will be load balanced over days 2-4.
 This range expands as the interval increases.
 Cards with an interval of 15 will be balanced over days 13-17 and cards with an interval of 30 will be balanced over days 26-34.
 Again, these are the same ranges stock Anki uses when randomly assigning intervals.
 The exact ranges can be seen [here](https://github.com/dae/anki/blob/b5785f7ec8b3f95f88ba63cc43f9ee7ce829241a/anki/schedv2.py#L921-L934) in the Anki source.

+## Bugs and Support

+If you encounter a bug or need support   please see the official [README](https://github.com/xquercus/load-balanced-scheduler).
+Please report bugs through [github](https://github.com/xquercus/load-balanced-scheduler/issues).
+Please don't use the review section of the AnkiWeb add-on page for support as I won't receive a notification and there is no way for me to respond.

 ## Known Issues

 ### Failed cards aren't getting load balanced.

 This is expected behavior.  *Load Balanced Scheduler* balances cards that stock Anki would "fuzz".
 Anki doesn't "fuzz" failed cards when they move back into the review queue so they are not load balanced.
 Additionally, while this would be easy to add, it would patch core parts of the v2 scheduler which is still in development.
 It's not worth putting scheduling at risk if there is a silent failure.
 The "fuzz" function itself has been very stable over time.

-### Under the v2 scheduler logs show multiple intervals being calculated for the same card.
+### Under the experimental v2 scheduler logs show multiple intervals being calculated for the same card.

 This is expected behavior.
 Anki calculates intervals before checking which ease button the user actually pressed.
 See [this function](https://github.com/dae/anki/blob/b5785f7ec8b3f95f88ba63cc43f9ee7ce829241a/anki/schedv2.py#L895-L915) in `schedv2.py` if you want to explore more.
 The end result is that for a NORMAL card the log will show calculated intervals for HARD and NORMAL.
 For an EASY cards the log will show calculated intervals for HARD, NORMAL and EASY.
 In the end, the last interval shown in the log is the one Anki assigns to the card.